Madd Fari Rules in Tajweed: Extended Elongation Guide

 4. Mirror Practice

-Method: Practice in front of mirror
+Method: Practise in front of a mirror

 Practice: Watch mouth position during extended elongation